pacha/vem-statusline/README.md

 Configuration
 -------------

-Vem Statusline offers some configuration options that change which information is displayed and with which format.
+Some configuration options are offered to change the elements that are displayed and their format.

-You can set these variables to configure Vem Statusline in your `.vimrc` file:
+You can set these variables in your `.vimrc` file:

 `g:vem_statusline_parts`: string (default: 'mbfienpP')